Zelensky calls for direct talks with Putin as U.S. embassy says nuclear plant attack is ‘a war crime’

 Zelensky also weighed in Friday, calling for no-fly zones in an attack he claimed could have been as bad as “six Chernobyls.”

-While the attacks on the plant did not trigger a release of radioactive material, Rafael Mariano Grossi, head of the International Atomic Energy Agency in Vienna, warned of the “risks that we may all incur” if fighting around nuclear sites rages on.
+While the attacks on the plant did not trigger a release of radioactive material, Rafael Grossi, head of the International Atomic Energy Agency in Vienna, warned of the “risks that we may all incur” if fighting around nuclear sites rages on.
 Russian forces seized the Zaporizhzhia nuclear plant and surrounding area early Friday.

 Zelensky’s remarks and the attack on the nuclear plant comes as Russia and Ukraine said they have agreed to limited local cease-fires to facilitate “humanitarian corridors.”
 The limited agreement was prompted, in part, after several cities in Ukraine’s south warned that they were running out of supplies.
-The United Nations refugee agency said that while more than 1 million people have fled Ukraine and at least 249 civilians have been killed so far, the true toll is likely “considerably higher” because of the difficulty of conducting accurate counts in war zones.
+The United Nations refugee agency said that although more than 1 million people have fled Ukraine and at least 249 civilians have been killed so far, the true toll is likely “considerably higher” because of the difficulty of conducting accurate counts in war zones.

-Speaking from his office building in Kyiv, which is now fortified with sandbags against Russian attacks, Zelensky on Thursday stressed that Ukraine was ready to speak on all topics with Russia at the negotiating table.
-While the Thursday negotiations concluded with an agreement on cease-fire corridors for Ukrainians to escape the intense fighting, no progress was made on a settlement, said Mykhailo Podolyak, the Ukrainian negotiator.
+Speaking from his office building in Kyiv, which is now fortified with sandbags against Russian attacks, Zelensky on Thursday stressed that Ukraine is ready to speak on all topics with Russia at the negotiating table.
+The Thursday negotiations concluded with an agreement on cease-fire corridors for Ukrainians to escape the intense fighting, but no progress was made on a settlement, said Mykhailo Podolyak, the Ukrainian negotiator.

 “The Russian side has long ago formed the answers to their questions,” Zelensky said.
 “What is the point of posing questions if you long ago have the answers?
 For now, this is the difficulty of this dialogue.”

-He added, “There are issues where it’s needed to find compromise, so people don’t die, and there are issues where there can be no compromise.
+He added: “There are issues where it’s needed to find compromise so people don’t die, and there are issues where there can be no compromise.
 Well, we cannot just say, ‘here it is, it’s your country now, Ukraine is part of Russia.’
 This is just impossible.
 So why suggest it?”

 The first news conference since the invasion began was a colorful one, as Zelensky, who appeared energetic at moments and exhausted at others, again praised the Ukrainian people for their fight against the invasion.
 It’s why, he said, he had to be “so strong and so decisive.”